 Getting a LGV licence involves several stages and the first process of obtaining the licence is to apply for one.
 You will need to apply for a provisional entitlement first, you will also have to undergo a medical examination.
 The driver medical test is mandatory when applying for a LGV licence.

 At 2 Start we help you through every process and our team can arrange a LGV medical with a local practitioner, making the process easy and stress free.
-Before you attend the medical you must complete a D4 medical application form.

 When you have completed your medical examination and have your provisional licence, you will then need to undertake the hazard perception and theory test.
 To successfully pass, you will need to answer at least 67/100 answers on the hazard perception test.
 In order to pass the theory test you will have to correctly answer 85/100 questions.